crisp-im/crisp-export-chat-node/README.md

 # Crisp Plugin Generic Widget (Node.js)

-This is an example plugin of how to use Crisp Widgets.
+This is an example plugin using the Crisp Widgets.

 The purpose of this plugin is to export a conversation session and send it to the user in a plain text file.
 The operator will also be able specify a date range of messages that should be sent in the text file.